qanastek/DrBERT/README.md

 torch >= 1.3
 ```

-## 3.2 Download NACHOS Dataset
+## 3.2 Download NACHOS Dataset text file

-ddd
+Download the full NACHOS dataset from [Zenodo]() and place it the the `from_scratch` or `continued_pretraining` directory.

-## 3.3 Build your own tokenizer from scratch based on NACHOS
+## 3.3 Build your own tokenizer from scratch based on NACHOS or use an already existing one (continued pre-training only)

 ddd